a-pavlov/zmSquarer/README.md

 * Convenient view capabilities.
 Build montage window.
 Link low res sources to hi res sources using color groups.

 ### Current state
-MVP application for ZM on http and no authorization.
+MVP application for ZM on http/https(if OpenSSL is available) and no authorization.

 ### 3dparty source code used
 * [Motion](https://github.com/Motion-Project/motion): an example of MJPEG parsing.
 Not in the build now.